 On this beautiful fall day I am biking with six guys – between the ages of 26 and 34.
 I don’t usually feel my age but today I feel at a disadvantage.
-Fortunately on the first day of biking, I’ve got the juice of the turbo setting on an ebike to ensure I don’t arrive last with all the guys twiddling their thumbs and giving me the hairy eyeball.
+Fortunately on the first day of biking out of Prachatice, I’ve got the juice of the turbo setting on an ebike to ensure I don’t arrive last with all the guys twiddling their thumbs and giving me the hairy eyeball.

 I have heard many people trash ebiking – but if you haven’t tried it, give it a chance.
 It’s fun and although it feels like cheating on the hills, it allows people who would otherwise miss out, to participate.
 In Prachactice, an old town found in the second half of the 13th century, the ebike is a lifesaver for what we are about to do – though I don’t appreciate that at the start of the ride.

 Bed & Bike Prachatice

 We get our bikes and a local guide from Bed & Bike Prachatice.
 The company with an office on the town square, not only offers high end electric bikes but a luxury apartment with breakfast and fresh pastries delivered to the door in the morning.
 It’s a pretty sweet set-up and even better – the people running it speak English!